nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.5 Find

-Finds a client or product in Sellah, based on the name specified in `-n`.
+Finds a client or product in Sellah, based on the name previously specified in `-n` when a client or product was added.

 An error message will be displayed if the format of a parameter is incorrect.
 The name you provided must fully match (case-insensitive) the name of the client or product in Sellah, otherwise you will receive an error message.